 She had to come through being told that she has no excuse to be there (in the hospital) because her body wasn’t dysfunctional like the rest of them.
 Wait or was it?
 After all, Anorexia plagues the mind; it is a mental disorder that warps reality and thought processes.
 She had family members withhold that it ran in her family so she couldn’t use that as an excuse.
 Well that does matter because Anorexia is a disease with large biological components and factors.
 She was a girl who knew how to fake being okay because she just wanted to be like everyone else and yet that drove her closer to death’s door.

-Thank you Ciara Bravo for portraying Emma so well and giving me and many others a voice that we never will.
+Thank you Ciara Bravo for portraying Emma so well and giving me and many others a voice that we never would have will.
 You used entertainment to show a beautifully authentic look at what it means to battle Anorexia.
 I cannot help but cry when I hear the declarations and struggles of this character because I know they are ones I have and in some cases continue to fight.
 Red Band Society has been off the air for two years now and yet I still go back to Emma to find the words that I can’t quite admit myself.

 You will always be my hero